Alex Zaharov-Reutt

 In Australia, readers would be familiar with Choice Magazine and its website, which performs a very similar task, eschewing products sent by manufacturers and insisting on purchasing products for testing at retail to avoid the possibility of manufacturers giving the independent testing organisations products to test that are different or better than what consumers purchase in stores.

-Although Sony’s new 3D TVs haven’t yet been tested by Consumer Reports, the new 3D TVs from Panasonic and Samsung have undergone
+Although Sony's new 3D TVs haven't yet been tested by Consumer Reports, the new 3D TVs from Panasonic and Samsung have undergone initial testing by Consumer Reports, and while they stress that the final tests aren't yet complete, they give Panasonic the edge.

-The initial report uses Panasonic and Samsung's own 3D capable Blu-ray players and the 3D "Monsters vs Aliens" movie, and concludes that with Panasonic’s plasma 3D TV, in 3D mode, is superior with “its lack of crosstalk and great black levels really [making] three-dimensional images pop.
-It also didn’t have any issues with backlight cloudiness, and offered a very wide viewing angle.”
+The initial report uses Panasonic and Samsung's own 3D capable Blu-ray players and the 3D "Monsters vs Aliens" movie, and concludes that with Panasonic's plasma 3D TV, in 3D mode, is superior with 'its lack of crosstalk and great black levels really [making] three-dimensional images pop.
+It also didn't have any issues with backlight cloudiness, and offered a very wide viewing angle.'

-Those were issues that Consumer Reports identified with the Samsung 3D LCD TV models, and you can actually see what they mean in a
+Those were issues that Consumer Reports identified with the Samsung 3D LCD TV models, and you can actually see what they mean in a Consumer Reports video they've made available.

 There was also the issue of turning your head sideways with the Samsung 3DTV and its active-shutter glasses – turn sideways and the image goes black, meaning someone lying sideways on the couch would see black through their 3D glasses.